Torre di Palme

 Coop.
 Sistema Museo, Ph.
 0734 217140 – 0734 284327

-Torre di Palme derives its name from the Picenian city of Palma, founded in the sixth century.
-BC, then conquered by the Romans.
-The coastal area between the Tesino and Chienti rivers called in ancient maps “Agro Palmense”, had its port in the Roman Palm, mentioned by Pliny the Elder for his fine wine, known as “Palmense”.
+The name Torre di Palme originates from Palma, a Picen city founded in the 6th century BC and afterwards conquered by the Romans.
+Palma was a port on the coastal area between the Tesino and Chienti rivers, called in the ancient geographical maps “Agro Palmense”, and was mentioned by Pliny the Elder for its fine wine, known as “Palmense”.

 A fierce medieval castle with a strong defensive system, perched on a rocky spur overlooking the sea, Torre di Palme historical center was built thanks to the Augustinian religious movement.
 The narrow streets of the Borgo, nestled between the brick façades of the houses, offer a spectacular view of the surrounding hills and of the sea.

 The Gothic church of Sant’Agostino stands on the main street, just beyond the ancient Priori Palace dating back to the 12th century but which underwent numerous renovations.
 Inside the Church you will find a valuable polyptych by Vittore Crivelli, which was stolen in 1972 and then recovered with some missing parts.

 A profusion of glazed colors on a golden background defines the images of the Saint, lined up at the two sides of the throne on which the Virgin and the Child sit.
 Worth to be noted in the church is a painting by Vincenzo Pagani, a painter of the sixteenth century from the Marche Region.